 The three major types of policies offered in the Hoosier State are HMO, PPO and HSA.
 You can find all three plans both on and off the State Exchange.
-We'll help you compare all three options and determine which choice covers your needs at the lowest cost.
+We’ll help you compare all three options and determine which choice covers your needs at the lowest cost.
 However, not all policies are available in every county, and some carriers only offer coverage in specific areas.
+Major carriers Aetna, Cigna, and Kaiser still do not offer Exchange plans in the Buckeye State.

 For example, a specific low-cost HSA may be available in Tippecanoe and Madison Counties, but not Marion or Kosciusko Counties.
 The Indianapolis area (Marion County) offers several contracts that are unavailable in other cities.
 Also, since prices fluctuate from one area to another, and can annually change, it’s important to review your existing policy vs. other Marketplace offers each year.
 Additional plans are expected to be introduced in 2018, when President Trump’s healthcare options are more widely offered.